Have you ever wished that your hair would do as it’s told and stay where you placed it?

 If you have natural hair, your hair type might naturally make it difficult to hold your hair down, but there’s definitely a solution.

 Let’s find out the different methods of making your hair lay flat.

-Hair Products to Make Hair Lay Flat
+Hair Products to Get Hair to Lay Flat

 Thanks to a ton of hair products out there, you can get your stubborn hair to lay flat with little effort and for longer periods.